RhetTbull/osxphotos/README.md

 Returns: list of (detected text, confidence) tuples.

 Note: This is *not* the same as Live Text in macOS Monterey.
 When using `detected_text()`, osxphotos will use Apple's [Vision framework](https://developer.apple.com/documentation/vision/recognizing_text_in_images?language=objc) to perform text detection on the image.
 On my circa 2013 MacBook Pro, this takes about 2 seconds per image.  `detected_text()` does memoize the results for a given `confidence_threshold` so repeated calls will not re-process the photo.
+This works only on macOS Catalina (10.15) or later.

 ### ExifInfo
 [PhotosInfo.exif_info](#exif-info) returns an `ExifInfo` object with some EXIF data about the photo (Photos 5 only).  `ExifInfo` contains the following properties: